Weld Neck Flanges: Types, Uses, Materials, and More

 Materials of Weld Neck Flanges

-Welding neck flanges come in various materials, chosen to meet industry standards and application needs.
-The material used depends on factors like temperature, pressure, and the type of fluids being transported.
-Common materials for weld neck flanges include:
+Welding neck flanges come in various materials chosen to meet industry standards and application needs.
+The material depends on temperature, pressure, and the type of fluids being transported:

 - Carbon steel (ASTM A105)